typetools/guava/README-typetools.md

 To upload to Maven Central
 --------------------------

-This must be done on a CSE machine, which has access to the necessary passwords.
+The last step must be done on a CSE machine, which has access to the necessary passwords.

 Re-releasing:  If you want to re-release some version of Guava because you have added annotations or because the Checker Framework has changed, then *you will